The category of matroids: Functors

 \begin{lemma} Epimorphisms in $\cat{GLat}$ are precisely the surjective morphisms. \end{lemma} \begin{proof} That surjective maps are epimorphic is clear.
 The other direction follows by combining Lemma~\ref{lem:isomorphisms}, Corollary~\ref{cor:monomorphisms}, and Proposition~\ref{prop:Lfull}.

 \end{proof}

 \begin{theorem} The functor $L \colon \Matrp \to \GLat$ maps matroid quotients to categorical quotients.
 The restricted functor from the subcategory of pointed matroid quotients to the subcategory of categorical quotients is not full but nearly full. \end{theorem} \begin{proof} By Lemma~\ref{lem:quotients}, matroid quotients $f$ are surjective functions.
-Hence $L(f)$ must also be surjective which are categorical quotients by Lemma~\ref{lem:epimorphisms:lattices}.
+Hence $L(f)$ must also be surjective, which is a categorical quotient by Lemma~\ref{lem:epimorphisms:lattices}.

-Not every surjective morphism $g \colon L(M)\to L(N)$ in $\GLat$ has a matroid quotient $f$ with $L(f)=g$: if $N$ is the matroid with $1+\card M$ loops and no other elements, then all morphisms into $L(N)$ are surjective, but there are no matroid quotients $M\to N$.
+Not every surjective morphism $g \colon L(M)\to L(N)$ in $\GLat$ has a matroid quotient $f$ with $L(f)=g$: if $N$ is the matroid with $1+\card |M|$ loops and no other elements, then all morphisms into $L(N)$ are surjective, but there are no matroid quotients $M\to N$.
 Hence $L$ is not full.

 However, given a surjective map $g \colon L(M) \to L(N)$ in $\GLat$, take $M'$ to have $L(M')=L(M)$ with ground set the elements of $L(M)$ with $r(x)\le1$ (where the bottom element is a loop), and define $N'$ by $L(N')=L(N)$ and by setting $F \subseteq |N'|$ to be a flat in $N'$ when $F=g^{-1}(F)\cap\{x:x\in L(M),r(x)\le1\}$.
 Then there is clearly a matroid quotient $f \colon M' \to N'$ with $L(f)=g$, making $L$ nearly full.